 Now, you might be wondering “So why can’t I just have HD on my current head?” well UV’s don’t really work that way.
 You can’t swap a non HD lipstick area with an HD one.
 Actually, I take that back… you could but it won’t look right and it won’t be pretty and we can’t have that can we?

-For this reason, you must have a head that supports HD makeup in order to use the HD appliers.
+That’s why you must have a head that supports HD makeup in order to use the HD appliers.
+Otherwise, the textures will not line up properly because the head cannot properly use custom UVs for HD makeup.

-For Lelutka Evolution heads HD eyes and lips are built right in (and HD beards for the gents!)
+For Lelutka Evolution heads HD eyes and lips are built right in (and HD beards for the gents!).
+As of the 2.5 update released in November there are also HD brows!

 Genus also include HD makeup in their heads.